-It is very easy to leave a gift in your Will to Plan International Australia, whether you are doing a Will for the first time or updating an existing Will.
+It is very easy to leave a gift in your Will to Plan International Australia, whether you are creating a Will for the first time or updating an existing Will.

-After meeting the needs of your loved ones, your impact through Plan International can continue to flourish through the seeds of kindness you sow with a bequest.
+After meeting the needs of your loved ones, your impact through Plan International can continue to flourish through the seeds of kindness you sow when you make a bequest.
 Such a gift can be made in line with your humanitarian and social justice values, or simply because you love supporting vulnerable girls and boys.

 If you have already included Plan International Australia in your Will, we would love to know so we can thank you for changing the lives of tomorrow’s children.